 Let me begin by considering Williamson’s own defense of the view that an agent’s evidence must be true.
 His defense consists in two parts.
 First:

 “That propositional evidence is knowledge entails that propositional evidence is true.
 That is intuitively plausible; if one’s evidence included falsehoods, it would rule out some truths, by being inconsistent with them.
-One’s evidence may make some truths improbable, but it should exclude any outright.
+One’s evidence may make some truths improbable, but it should not exclude any outright.
 Although we may treat false propositions as evidence, it does not follow that they are evidence.
 No true proposition is inconsistent with my evidence, although I may think that it is.”

 In other words: while it’s possible for falsehoods to be probable on my evidence, it’s impossible for a falsehood to be entailed by my evidence.
 Thus, my evidence must be true.